tvergilio/currency-converter/README.md

 ## Run using Docker
 ### Build the image

-Run the `bootBuildImage` Gradle task
+Run the `bootBuildImage` Gradle task.

+Alternatively, the latest image can be downloaded from [DockerHub](https://hub.docker.com/repository/docker/tvergilio/currency-converter/general).

 ### Run the application